-Enjoy a stay at the family-run Hotel Union Geiranger which is situated on a hill just above the centre of Geiranger.
+Enjoy a stay at the family-run Hotel Union Geiranger which is situated on a hill just above the center of Geiranger.
 From the hotel there is a fantastic view of the fjord and mountains.

 From Utsikten Hotel & Restaurant you have a great view of the Geirangerfjord.